lnqs/textual-image/README.md

 ImageApp().run()
 ```

-If another image was set before, the Widget updates to display the new data.
+If a different image is set, the Widget will update to display the new image.

-The `Image` constructor accepts a `load_async` parameter.
-If set to `True`, the first render of the image (and subsequent ones after a resize) will not actually render the image, but start processing the image data asynchronously.
-The Widget will update itself when this is done to show the image.
-A loading indicator is shown during processing.
-This helps to keep the app responsive if large images are passed to this class.
-But it does come with the overhead of double the update cycles and running asynchronous tasks.

-This again uses the best available rendering option.
-To override this behavior, specify `image_renderable_type` in the widget's constructor as one of  `textual_kitty.renderable.tgp.Image`, `textual_kitty.renderable.fallback.colored.Image`, or `textual_kitty.renderable.fallback.grayscale.Image`.
+By default, the best available rendering option is used.
+To override this, you can instantiate `textual_kitty.widget.TGPImage`, `textual_kitty.widget.HalfcellImage`, or `textual_kitty.widget.UnicodeImage` directly.

-Please note determining the best available rendering option queries the terminal.
-This means data is sent to and read from it.
-As Textual starts threads to handle input and output, this query doesn't work anymore once the Textual app is started.
-In practice, this means `textual_kitty.renderable` needs to be imported _before_ Textual runs (which should be the case in most use cases anyway).
+_*Note*_: The process of determining the best available rendering option involves querying the terminal, which means sending and receiving data.
+Since Textual starts threads to handle input and output, this query will **not work** once the Textual app has started.
+Therefore, make sure that `textual_kitty.renderable` is imported **before** running the Textual app (which is typically the case in most use cases).

 ## Contribution

-If you find this module helpful, please leave this repository a star.
+If you find this module useful, please consider starring the repository on GitHub.

-For now, I just moved this functionality from a private project to a public GitHub repo/PyPI package.
-It works fine for my use case, please fill a bug ticket if you encounter unexpected behavior.
+This project began by moving some TGP functionality from a private project to a public GitHub repository and PyPI package, with some additional code added along the way.
+If you encounter any issues, please file an issue on GitHub.

-And, of course, pull requests are welcome.
+Contributions via pull requests are welcome and encouraged.